 Each of the original three flicks is excellent in its own way, but in the end, we had to give it to Raiders, the first in the series and (sorry, Crystal Skull fans) the definitive article, in our opinion.
 While we could wax lyrical all day about John William’s breathtaking score, Spielberg’s remarkable eye for visual storytelling, or the superb supporting cast, those aren’t the reasons we love Raiders.

 No, we love Raiders because it introduced us to Harrison Ford’s Indiana Jones, the second-coolest man in cinema (after Han Solo) and an icon of the silver screen.
-He’s every pulp hero rolled into one, rugged, brave, and clever but also surprisingly fallible and vulnerable.
+He’s every pulp hero rolled into one: rugged, brave, and clever but also surprisingly fallible and vulnerable.
 It’s just an amazingly rewatchable performance in an already rewatchable film.

-The Shawshank Redemption (1994)
+5. The Shawshank Redemption (1994)

-Based on the Stephen King novella, Rita Hayworth and Shawshank Redemption, the film tells the story of Andy Dufresne (Tim Robbins), following him from his first day in Shawshank State Penitentiary to the night he makes a miraculous escape.
+Based on the Stephen King novella Rita Hayworth and Shawshank Redemption, the film tells the story of Andy Dufresne (Tim Robbins), following him from his first day in Shawshank State Penitentiary to the night he makes a miraculous escape.
 Along the way, we see him befriend prison smuggler Red (Morgan Freeman), build a library (it’s more impressive than it sounds), and help the warden embezzle millions of dollars.

-On paper, The Shawshank Redemption seems like a harrowing prison drama in the vein of Midnight Express or Papillon, but it mostly subverts the usual dour cliches and plot cul-de-sacs to tell a story about friendship, hope, and triumph of the human spirit in the most difficult of situations.
+On paper, The Shawshank Redemption seems like a harrowing prison drama in the vein of Midnight Express or Papillon, but it mostly subverts the usual dour clichés and plot cul-de-sacs to tell a story about friendship, hope, and triumph of the human spirit in the most difficult of situations.